 As a result, flame retardant fabric comes in all shapes and distinctions!
 Standard guidelines mean applications are never in short supply.
 Some interesting uses for flame retardant fabric are:

-The uses for flame retardant fabrics are endless.
+The uses for flame retardant fabrics are endless, and we have many different flame retardant fabric types and options to consider.
 To learn more, contact us today!
 Our experienced team of specials can assist you in finding the right materials for your next project.